 Past President, Arizona Association of Chiropractic

 Ginny supports the fields of Chiropractic, Osteopathic and Naturopathic medicine as well as many complementary healing modalities.
 She spoke in June 2018 as the key note speaker at the 2018 Arizona Chiropractic Convention and in October 2018 at the California Chiropractic Annual Convention as the closing key note speaker.
-She also hosts 1 and 2 day holistic healing and animal communication workshops across the country.

 On this page below you will find a significant amount of information regarding our public agencies and the fight against opioids.